Okami0x0/OpenLovable/README.md

     ```

 5.  **Open your browser:**
     -   Navigate to `http://localhost:8080` (or whatever port Vite announces).
-You should see the Open Lovable homepage.
+You should see the Dira-Tak-Builder homepage.

 ## ✨ Features